 Audrey Hepburn had that je ne sais quoi that is still very much relevant and important today; her legacy is for all ages to treasure.

+Just Being Audrey by Margaret Cardillo is a beautiful book to introduce to children so they can learn to know and appreciate the generous and kind spirit and character that was the resonating soul of Audrey Hepburn.
+I had the pleasure of meeting Manolo Blahnik last year and I remember him saying how sad he was that more young people don’t know who Audrey Hepburn was.
+Cardillo is changing that.
 The theme throughout Cardillo’s Just Being Audrey is what Audrey’s baroness mother taught her from early on, to be kind above all.
 This is such an important message for children as they struggle with bullies throughout their school career.
 I cannot think of a better message for a child than to be kind to others and be happy with who they are.
 Like Audrey used to say, I just do my thing.
 Even adults can benefit from this message.

-Audrey said, If I'm honest, I have to tell you I still read fairy tales, and I like those best of all
+Audrey said, If I'm honest, I have to tell you I still read fairy tales, and I like those best of all.

 I love that she kept a bit of “little girl” in her as she grew older.
 Another treasure she made besides her many movies was an audio theatre called Audrey Hepburn’s Enchanted Tales.
 I have the CD in my car and my children and I love to listen to her read fairy tales like: The Sleeping Princess, Tom Thumb, Laideronette, Empress of the Pagodas, and Beauty and the Beast.
 Listening to her read I can watch my children drifting into the stories being hypnotized by her voice, they use their imagination to paint pictures in their heads.
 It is magical!